alorman/KrakenSDR-Notes/README.md

 I use a [Shakespeare 8900](https://www.westmarine.com/shakespeare-mariner-8900-8--6db-vhf-antenna-6966071.html)
 **NOTE: although the 6dB gain is helpful in a fixed application, it is probably too high for a dynamic platform.**

 **BIG NOTE: the included no-solder termination that is included with these antenna is GARBAGE.
-It will roughly fit a Times Microwave LMR-240 (and probably LMR-195) solder connection.
+It will roughly fit a [Times Microwave LMR-240 (and probably LMR-195) solder connection](https://www.mouser.com/ProductDetail/Amphenol-Times-Microwave-Systems/TC-240-SM-RP?qs=%252BRAvXJslkuCQvJzZbsUD4A%3D%3D).
 I used one of these after experiencing frustration with the included connector.**

 **DO NOT USE THIS CONNECTOR**

 ![](img/pl-259.jpg)

-**DO NOT USE THIS CONNECTOR**
+**DO NOT EVEN THINK ABOUT USING THIS CONNECTOR**

 For filtering AIS I use the [Uptronics preamp for AIS](https://shop.wegmatt.com/collections/accessories/products/uputronics-filtered-preamplifier-for-ais).
 Author's note: Wegmatt is awesome and does great stuff.
 This filter/LNA can be powered either by USB-C or bias-T power.